coveo/source.coveo.com/_posts/2017-01-03-applying-site-search-best-practices-using-sitecore-part2.md

 ```

 You can then modify it's style to fit your needs, or simply remove it.
 The Website Search Best Practices eBook recommends to use is on any results, but I would tend to disagree.
-Some results are fairly basic and might not need a quick view; use it instead for rich documents such as pdf.
+Some results are fairly basic and might not need a quick view; use it instead for rich documents such as PDFs.

 #### Provide hit highlighting and excerpts